 Now people sometimes struggle with the order of things, but remember outlining is not an instant process so take your time.
 Also, don’t try and start off at the beginning.
-Instead think about ANY of the plot points and if they come before or after something else.
+Instead, think about ANY of the plot points and if they come before or after something else.

-If the treasure wasn’t a surprise then they must have been aware of it – when did that happen?
+If the treasure wasn’t a surprise, then they must have been aware of it – when did that happen?
 So you would have tabs saying:

-- Group of friends find treasure map
+- Group of friends find a treasure map

 - Reach cave and find treasure

 Boring but hopefully pretty clear – now these scenes might be right at the end of the novel, that’s okay – at least you have some of them in order – now sort the rest.

 As you start to put your scenes in order, you will probably see some gaps – maybe you hadn’t figured out how the friends found a treasure map or what obstacles they have to get through to reach the cave.

 If there is a gap in your story and you don’t know how to get two scenes to connect, this is the time to think about it.

 The outline isn’t supposed to happen overnight so don’t rush it and dump any old crap idea in there.
 It might even be that you have to rearrange some of your existing scenes.

 Use questions to help you – not sure how they found the treasure map?
 Put a tab in that space asking that question.
 That way every time you see your outline you can think about that.